Ed1123/100-days-of-code/r2-log.md

 **Thoughts:** Not a great day.
 I felt too tired and sick, but I'm getting better.
 Feeling a bit down but ok overall.

+### Day 53: June 16, 2020 (debugging is_bst.py)

+**Today's Progress**: I focused on finishing my is_bst code.
+I did gave up on implementing new classes for the tree and nodes because the trees where already given in a structure and converting them to nodes objects would've created memory and time overhead and would've been a lose of time.
+A better solution could have been implementing a node object and populate the tree as the program reads the input instead of using the tree array that was the default in the starter file.
+The code works, but I need further testing before submitting it.

+**Thoughts:** What a day.
+I didn't want to get out of bed.
+My day started pretty late, but I got move and finished a long-awaited matter.
+Feeling ok at the end of the day.
+Life is being hard these days.

 ### Day : June , 2020 ()